adventuremomblog

 Jungle Rapids Family Fun Park in North Carolina

-Younger kids ages 3-8 will love the Kids Jungle play structure and there are lots of arcade games that appeal to all ages.
+Younger kids ages 3-8 will love the Kids Jungle play structure and arcade games that appeal to all ages.

 Outside you can play Jungle mini-golf, race go-karts, and drop 40 ft on the Skytower.